 A person abusing drugs will fail to handle their usual responsibilities, such as schoolwork, work projects, care for animals, children or other dependents.
 Dishes will go unwashed and there will be no food in the kitchen.
 They will often fail to keep themselves clean and groomed.
 They will often not eat or sleep normally, staying up long hours or being groggy and sleepy during normal waking hours.
 They may be irritable and antagonistic and even hostile if questioned.
 Their friends may change and they may be secretive or stay hidden a lot.
 Personal possessions or items from the home may be missing or they may have too much money suddenly.

 With some drugs, addiction can occur very quickly.
 What that means is that after just one, two or three uses, a person can have such strong cravings for the drug that they are driven to use it again even though they might know better.
 There are reports from some people that methamphetamine, crack cocaine and oxycodone have worked this way for them.
 Ecstasy (MDMA) may be quickly addictive.
-Alcohol and marijuana are addictive but usually act slower.
+Alcohol and marijuana can be addictive but usually more gradually.

 Communities with high levels of drug abuse usually also have increased levels of crime and violence, accompanied by higher levels of domestic and child abuse and neglect.
 More people may be injured due to drunk and drug-impaired driving.
 More risky sex can result in more pregnancies and instances of sexually transmitted diseases.
-There may be more homelessness and unemployment and deaths from overdoses or alcoholism.
+There may be an increase in homelessness, unemployment and drug-related deaths.

-Many drugs pass through the placenta to affect a fetus.
-Crack cocaine, prescription opioids like methadone, hydrocodone and oxycodone, heroin or methamphetamine use can cause the baby to be born addicted to those drugs.
+Many drugs pass through the placenta to affect the fetus.
+Crack cocaine, prescription opioids including methadone, hydrocodone and oxycodone, heroin or methamphetamine use can cause a baby to be born addicted to those drugs.
 Alcohol use can result in lowered birth weight and physical deformities as well as developmental and intellectual problems.
 Cocaine use can result in birth defects.
 Hallucinogens such as LSD, ketamine and MDMA may cause miscarriage or premature delivery.

 One must choose a rehab program carefully.
-An effective rehab program must have a way to reducing or eliminating cravings to enable a person to enjoy a drug-free life again.
-Each person must also repair the life situations that led them into drug abuse initially, and will have to rebuild a new life to replace the one that was destroyed by addiction.
+An effective rehab program must have a way to reduce or eliminate cravings to enable a person to enjoy a drug-free life again.
+Each person must also repair the life situations that led them into drug abuse initially, and they will have to rebuild a new life to replace the one that was destroyed by addiction.
 The Narconon drug and alcohol rehabilitation program has components that have proven successful in each of these areas.

-No matter what excuses a person makes, abusing addictive drugs or other substance like inhalants is dangerous and damaging to themselves and other people around them.
+No matter what excuses a person makes, abusing addictive drugs or other substance such as inhalants is dangerous and damaging to themselves and other people around them.
 The best way to help a person is to get them to stop.
-If he promises to stop and tries but fails, you may be saving his life if you get him into a Narconon drug and alcohol rehabilitation program.
-In this program, he has a 70% chance of achieving sobriety, one of the best success rates in this field.
+If they promise to stop, and try, but fail, you may be saving their life if you get them into the Narconon drug and alcohol rehabilitation program.

-The current estimates of how much America is paying for drug and alcohol abuse is $416 billion dollars each year.
-This is the equivalent of billing every man, woman and child in America $1300.00 every year.
-In Europe, the sixteen member countries of the European Union spent an estimated 2.25 billion Euros on the drug abuse problem in 2008.
-In Russia in 2008, it was estimated that the problem cost that country $54 billion.
+The current estimate of how much America is paying for drug and alcohol abuse is $416 billion each year.
+This is the equivalent of billing every man, woman and child in America $1,300 every year.
+In Europe, the 16 member countries of the European Union spent an estimated 2.25 billion Euros on the drug abuse problem in 2008.
+In Russia in 2008, it was estimated that the problem cost the country $54 billion.